caspiankeyes/Claude-Max/README.md

 # *"a Claude that learns from its mistakes"*

 # `Claude Max does not replace Claude.
-It reflects what Claude forgets to remember.`
+It reflects Claude's Interpretive Layer.`

 [**🔬 Test out Interpretive Claude Max**](https://chatgpt.com/g/g-67f8850387ac8191a556cf78a73ae561-claude-max)